Whaling in the United Kingdom: Modern whaling

 Modern whaling in Britain can be dated from 1904, when Norwegian expatriate Christian Salvesen at Leith in Scotland established the Olna Whaling Company.
 Shore-based whaling stations established at Olna Firth and elsewhere in Scotland were highly productive, taking 2,418 Fin and 1,283 Sei whales between 1908 and 1914, inclusive.
 After the oil was extracted, the meat and bone was ground into a meal used as an animal food supplement.
 Salvesen later established other stations at Thorvig in the Faroe Islands and at Hellisford in Iceland.
 Modern whaling methods soon depleted whaling stocks in European waters and companies began to look further afield.
 The Dundee whaling expedition set out from Scotland and ventured to the Antarctic in 1892–93 to look for whaling grounds that might be worth fishing.

-The first modern shore-based whaling station in the southern hemisphere was established at Grytviken on South Georgia by an Argentine company in 1904.
+The settlement at Grytviken was established on 16 November 1904 by the Norwegian sea captain Carl Anton Larsen, as a whaling station for his Compañía Argentina de Pesca (Argentine Fishing Company).
 There were nineteen whaling firms in the region by 1914, most of them owned or staffed by Norwegians.
 Christian Salvesen established a new whaling company in 1908 which began operations at West Falkland in January 1909 and, later in the year, at South Georgia.
 The latter operation was based at Leith Harbour and it continued to function till the 1960s.
 The official language there was Norwegian, indicating the main source of labour.
 A second British firm, the Southern Whaling and Sealing Company of North Shields, was established in 1911 to operate at Prince Olav Harbour on South Georgia.